jj-gagnon/generative_sculpture/README.md

 ### Description
 Two major things happened with this version:
 1. I did a lot of work to make sure that the digital sculpture match the very specific dimensions of the planned physical sculpture.
-This was most challenging in being able to precisely place/orient the pivot point for each piece's rotation.
+<br>This was most challenging in being able to precisely place/orient the pivot point for each piece's rotation.

 2. I stumbled upon a way to interesting way to code which piece gets which amount of rotation.
 The idea is that in this binary tree, I use the index, from the left to right, of the current layer the piece is on.